Today I am sharing the recipes for Hickory Nut Bread and Old Hoosier Sponge Candy.

 Combine sugar, syrup, and vinegar in a saucepan.
 Cook, stirring constantly.
 Cover pan for one minute until crystals wash down from sides.
 Cook until candy thermometer reads 300 degrees.
 Remove from heat and stir in the soda.
 Put in a 9 x 9 x 2-inch greased pan.
 Cool.
 Break into pieces and store with foil between pieces.

-For more of her 'sweet' recipes visit her at http://ladybugssweettreats.blogspot.com
+For more of Linda’s sweet recipes visit her at http://ladybugssweettreats.blogspot.com